ropensci/roweb3/content/blog/2025-03-10-open-call-champions/index.md

 - multilingual
 description: "The call is open for a new cohort of our Champions Program with a focus on Latin America.
 Apply!"
 params:
-  doi: ""
+  doi: "10.59350/chtnj-rec16"
 ---

-We have great news!
-The call for applications to be part of the new cohort of our 2025 Program is now open!
+We have great news: The call for applications to be part of the new cohort of our 2025 Program is now open!
 And for the first time it will be in Spanish!

 Our program seeks to identify, recognize and reward people who are leaders in an open science community, research software engineering and the R programming community.